andresmatasuarez/bars-web/wp-content/plugins/wp-theater/readme.txt

 == Screenshots ==

-1. Sample screen shot of how a Vimeo group will look like.
+1. Sample screen shot of how a Vimeo group would look.
 Image shows the title, theater, lower-lights & full window buttons, videos listing with thumb & title and a link to more content.

 == Changelog ==

+= 1.0.9 (10/08/2013) =

+* Fixed *class* parameter so it is applied to previews when the mode is preview.
+* Fixed *class* parameter so it is not applied to multiple elements, just the leading parent element for a given mode.
+* Added the preset name as a class for the section, theater and preview.
+* Added *classes* array parameter for presets to define default classes for the different areas -- section, theater, embed, list and	preview, when used.
+* Modified JS to make it less likely to conflict with other plugins.

 = 1.0.8 (09/17/2013) =

 * Fixed validation of *modes'* link formats against requested mode